openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 ### Reusing GitHub Actions

-The OpenVINO workflows make use of the rich GitHub Actions official and community actions such as `actions/checkout`, `actions/upload-artifact` and others.
+The OpenVINO workflows make use of the rich official and community actions such as `actions/checkout`, `actions/upload-artifact` and others.

 Additionally, common jobs, i.e., those featured in several workflows, are extracted into _reusable workflows_.
 Read more about the used reusable workflows and how to write one [here](./reusable_workflows.md).